garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 2 - functions, plots.md

-# Lesson 1: Julia Basics and Fitting
+# Lesson 2: Functions and Plots

 Open the file in the `lessons` directory titled `lesson 1.jl` and follow along.